MicrosoftDocs/azure-ai-docs/articles/search/search-howto-index-sharepoint-online.md

 + Indexing sub-sites recursively from a specific site provided isn't supported.

-+ SharePoint Online indexer isn't supported when [Microsoft ENTRA ID Conditional Access](/entra/identity/conditional-access/overview) is enabled.
++ SharePoint and OneDrive indexer isn't supported when [Microsoft ENTRA ID Conditional Access](/entra/identity/conditional-access/overview) is enabled.

 Here are the considerations when using this feature: